 Sometimes it is inconvenient to buy a whole piece of fruit especially since you need to cut it up and may need days to finish it.
 Price may also be a concern, but fret not, as there are also many signature desserts made from melon in Ibaraki, so here are three recommendations for your consideration.

-The Marugoto Melon from Hitachi Wayogashi Ichikawa (日立和洋菓子いちかわ) is part of their Marugoto series whereby the entire dessert is made up of seasonal fruits utilised to their fullest.
+The Marugoto Melon from Hitachi Wayogashi Ichikawa (日立和洋菓子いちかわ) is part of their Marugoto series (Japanese only) whereby the entire dessert is made up of seasonal fruits utilised to their fullest.
 In the Marugoto Melon, beneath the cover on top which is made of the melon flesh lies a sponge cake full of melon juice and a rich custard cream with sesame cookies.
 There are two types available, green and orange.
 If you are someone who prefers a juicy melon with a softer texture, go for the orange version.
 However, if you prefer the chewy version with a refreshing taste, choose the green version.
 As the melons used are the 3L-sized ones, this dessert can be enjoyed by at least three people.
 The price of this dessert varies though due to the seasonal prices of the melons.
 Visit their website to find out more about the wide variety of delicious-looking desserts they offer!

-If you are feeling indulgent, why not go for the premium version which uses the puree from one whole melon?
+If you are feeling indulgent, why not go for the premium version (Japanese only) which uses the puree from one whole melon?
 It is shaped like a melon and contains melon-flavoured sweet red bean paste in the centre.
 Despite its comparatively high price of 6,300 yen, the premium version is so popular that it will take some time before they can get to your order.